datamade/how-to/docker/research/deployment/log.md

 It appears to play nicely with Travis, also: https://docs.travis-ci.com/user/deployment/heroku/

-With that said, I didn't trial interactions between dynos, e.g., between an app and worker process, so there may be some kinks to iron out there.
+With that said, I only had a single dyno to use, so I didn't trial interactions between dynos, e.g., between an app and worker process.
+There may yet be some kinks to iron out there.

 There also seems to be a price on convenience.